Climate and Average Weather Year Round in Rockville Maryland, United States

 Based on growing degree days alone, the first spring blooms in Rockville should appear around March 24, only rarely appearing before March 8 or after April 9.

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.

 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.8 months, from April 28 to August 23, with an average daily incident shortwave energy per square meter above 5.9 kWh.
-The brightest day of the year is June 23, with an average of 6.9 kWh.
+The brightest month of the year in Rockville is June, with an average of 6.8 kWh.

 For the purposes of this report, the geographical coordinates of Rockville are 39.084 deg latitude, -77.153 deg longitude, and 446 ft elevation.

 The topography within 2 miles of Rockville contains only modest variations in elevation, with a maximum elevation change of 203 feet and an average elevation above sea level of 399 feet.
 Within 10 miles contains only modest variations in elevation (600 feet).
 Within 50 miles contains significant variations in elevation (2,198 feet).

 The area within 2 miles of Rockville is covered by artificial surfaces (89%), within 10 miles by artificial surfaces (47%) and trees (39%), and within 50 miles by trees (38%) and cropland (31%).

 This report illustrates the typical weather in Rockville, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.